staspk/os-setup/README.md

 # OS-Setup

 ## Description
-- Collection of scripts and files to setup/debloat/customize an OS and necessary software on a clean install.
+- Collection of scripts and files to setup/debloat/customize an OS on a clean install of Windows11:Home.

 ### Windows 11 Instructions